7 Things To Keep In Mind About Exercise If You're Vegan

 Many people believe that veganism results in tons of weight loss.
 This can be true since plant-based food goes through the system much faster, which can lead to weight loss.
 If someone is transitioning to a plant-based lifestyle and desires to maintain his or her weight, it's important to consume more meals in order to maintain a certain energy level and/or weight.

 3. Eat more alkaline foods.

 Plant-based food is considered alkaline food, which can help the body to flourish.
 For athletes—and for those who work out regularly—it can also assist the body in recovering much faster post-workout.
-On the other hand, acidic foods like meat and dairy products tend to increase the acidity of your blood, which could potentially result in more acid (pain) during recovery.
-So if you are trying to recover, it is important to consume alkaline plant-based foods.
+On other hand, one 2017 study found that acidic foods like meat and dairy products tend to increase the acidity of your blood, which could potentially result in more acid (pain) during recovery.

 4. Don't be fooled: All vegan food is not healthy food!